ipr/qXpkLib/README.txt

 Summary:
-Reusable XPK/XFD decrunching library in Qt&C++.
+Reusable XPK/XFD/XAD style decrunching library in Qt&C++.
-Additional decruncher plugins planned (some technical difficulties currently).
+Additional decruncher plugins planned for extendability (some technical difficulties currently).

-More of a rewrite and redesign than just a port from Amiga/Unix versions.
+This is more of a rewrite and redesign than just a port from Amiga/Unix versions, large parts of previous code uses old-style C or M68k assembler or the implementation is just unnecessarily complex for half-way modern systems.

+This implementation is much more rewrite from scratch (at least on master-libraries) and code reuse is mainly in decrunching/unpacking extension-libraries.

+Credits and thanks for original effort and design belong to: Dirk Stöcker <stoecker@amigaworld.com>

 Description:
 Library to support XPK and XFD decrunching (various algorithms).
+Also archive-file (multiple-entry files) unpacking with XAD-style libraries (various fileformats).

 XPK-library was originally created on Amiga for transparent decrunching support of various packers and files (such as sound modules, images, text and executables).